-Commission income is recognised as 'deferred income' when the reinsurance contract is entered into and subsequently amortised in profit or loss over the term of the reinsurance contract.
+Commission income is recognised as 'deferred income' when the reinsurance contract is entered into and subsequently amortised in the consolidated statement of profit or loss over the term of the reinsurance contract.

-Commission expense is recognised as 'deferred acquisition cost' under prepayment when the policies are issued and subsequently amortised in profit or loss over the term of the policies as premium is earned.
+Commission expense is recognised as 'deferred acquisition cost' under prepayment when the policies are issued and subsequently amortised in the consolidated statement of profit or loss over the term of the policies as premium is earned.